amin-tayebi/performance-comparison-of-Virtual-environments-Docker-NEMO-VBOX-via-LTTNG-and-Trace_compass/README.md

 # performance comparison of Virtual environments (Docker, NEMO, VBOX) with LTTNG and Trace compass tool (2019)
 #httpserver has been written with Java.
-In 2018 I evaluated a dockerized web-application (more descriptions is in Project section on the top) in order to compare the results with another virtual environmens (Vbox-NEMO).
+In 2018 we evaluated a dockerized web-application to compare the results with another virtual environmens (Vbox-NEMO).
 #NEMO is a java virtual network emulator (has been proposed by prof Luca VELTRI) which its codes exist in github.

 # STEPS

 1-run the httpserver codes (which has been uploaded in java copy) on ECLIPS and export it as a jar file (Httpserver9090.jar).

-Note1: We put some computatins (e.g. calculating random integers) to increase CPU loads on the httpserver.
+Note1: We put some computations (e.g. calculating random integers) to increase CPU loads on the httpserver.
-Note2: the name of the image should be exactly
+Note2: the name of the image should be exactly:

 A-as Httpserver9090.jar
-B- also in the program mentiond folder (jar) unless it doesn't work
+B-also in the program mentiond folder (jar) unless it doesn't work

-2-buid the container.
+2-buiding related container.
 3-now the httpserver is built and run on top of Docker.
 4-by using lttng+tracecompass you are able to compare CPU and memory(RAM) on your PC in this scenario.
 5-then you have to run httpserver on top of Vbox and again using lttng+tracecompass write the results.